 Dr Fiona McCracken BMedSci BM BS DRCOG MRCGP

-as a part-time partner at Chilwell Meadows Surgery.
-Her clinical interests include
+working as a part-time partner at Chilwell Meadows Surgery.
+Her clinical interests

-all areas of general practice, especially women's health, child health and terminal
+include all areas of general practice, especially diabetes.

 Dr McCracken sees patients on a Tuesday and Friday.